telerik/winforms-docs/gridview/fundamentals/rows.md

 Each data row in the grid represents a record from the specified __DataSource__.
 Each __RadGridView__ has a row collection of type [GridViewRowInfo]({%slug winforms/gridview/rows/gridviewrowinfo%}).
 The collection provides methods to add or remove items.

->note Note that only Rows bound to the data source are kept in the Rows collection.
+>tip Note that only Rows bound to the data source are kept in the Rows collection.
 The header, search, filter and new rows are not included in this collection.

 __Selected row__